ExclamationLabs/connector-grafana/README.md

 * The connector can Create, Update, Delete, and Retrieve information about Grafana Datasources.
 * The connector supports automatic creation of Grafana Data Sources through Configuration
 * The connector supports automatic creation of a Grafana Dashboard when a Data Source is created.
 This is done through a Dashboard template defined in the  connector configuration.
+* A dashboard created by this connector will become the home dashboard for Grafana

 # 3	Getting Started